 - The scope, quality and results of projects aiming to develop a self-sustaining innovation ecosystem in the community.

 Communities completing ICF’s questionnaire have the option of requesting a detailed Metrics report comparing them on multiple factors to the Forum’s global data set on Intelligent Communities.
 See Community Accelerator for details.

-The ICF Rankings: Innovation 2019 list is the latest publication in ICF’s By The Numbers series.
+The ICF Rankings: Innovate 2019 list is the latest publication in ICF’s By The Numbers series.
 It provides a useful guide to the relative strengths of communities in ICF’s network, and an inspiration for greater progress in coming years.
 Future By the Numbers rankings of intelligent communities will be released by ICF in the coming months.

 1. Montréal, Quebec, Canada

 The largest French-speaking city in North America, the Montréal Metro Area is home to more than a tenth of Canada’s population.
 The region was hit by the decline of heavy industry in the Eighties, and launched a large-scale transition of its economy to ICT, aerospace, life sciences, health technologies and clean tech.
 Together, these clusters contain more than 6,250 companies employing about 10% of the workforce.